ShawnWebDev/Blogging-System/README.md

    * *Deployment:* AWS EC2 + S3(for DB backups in private bucket and css/image files in public bucket), Nginx(for reverse proxy & SSL with Certbot).
 2. Core Features:
    * *CRUD operations* on Blog Posts, Post Comments, and Categories -
-     * Filter posts by category or date.
+     * Filter Blog posts by category.
-     * Pagination on post lists .
    * Single Page App *Feel* -
      * Reduced full browser refreshes to get new content.
    * *Security* -